paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 ^^^^^^^^^^^^^^^^

 This worker cross-calibrates the data.
 Users can calibrate delays, bandpass, gains and flux scale.
-The calibration can be applied to the calibrators' visibilities for future inspection.
+The calibration can be applied to the calibrators' visibilities (for later inspection) and to the target.
 Numerous parameters are available for users to decide how to calibrate.
 Flagging based on closure errors is available in this worker.

 :ref:`polcal`